 Shannon is a Licensed Mental Health Counselor in the state of Washington (#LH60813335).
 She completed her Master of Arts in Counseling-Psychology at The Seattle School and her Bachelor of Arts in Social Cultural Anthropology at the University of Arizona.
 In addition to her experience working with eating disorders, she is experienced with trauma, dissociative disorders, anxiety, depression, and relational concerns.
 She has a warm, empathetic, and playful approach to therapy that provides her clients with a sense of safety and acceptance.
 Shannon co-leads Opal’s Body Image group and is passionate about the process of supporting clients in healing their relationship to their bodies and ultimately developing deep trust and sense of safety in their bodies.

-Laura is a Licensed Mental Health Counselor in the state of Washington (#LH60411920) and an approved supervisor in the state of Washington.
-She obtained her Master’s degree and Doctorate in clinical psychology from Northwest University and is in process to become a licensed psychologist.
+Laura is a Licensed Psychologist in the state of Washington (#PY60743589) and an approved supervisor in the state of Washington.
+She obtained her Master’s degree and Doctorate in clinical psychology from Northwest University.
 Laura has worked in the field of eating disorder treatment at a residential, partial hospitalization, or intensive outpatient level of care since 2010 with research focused on temperament and eating disorder treatment drop out.
 She brings a compassionate yet firm approach in assisting clients towards cultivating a greater sense of values and self-awareness within the individual’s life systems.
-Laura currently serves as President Elect for the Puget Sound Chapter of the International Association of Eating Disorder Professionals (iaedp) and was previously the local Membership Chair.
-Outside of work Laura enjoys road trips to the mountains or ocean, taking in musical performances around the city, and deepening her yoga practice.
+Laura currently serves as President for the Puget Sound Chapter of the International Association of Eating Disorder Professionals (iaedp) and was previously the local Membership Chair.
+Outside of work Laura enjoys road trips to the mountains or ocean and taking in musical performances around the city.